 The goal of the UK NACME-Google AMLI Summer Bootcamp is to provide students with an introduction to computer science content to be qualified for positions as entry-level Machine Learning (ML) Specialists.
 Specifically, to prepare talent to understand how to apply statistics and ML to solve real-world data science problems.
 The bootcamp aims to expose under-represented minority (URM) undergraduate students to advanced concepts in artificial intelligence/machine learning using Google Education’s open-sourced curriculum.
 The NACME-Google AMLI Summer Bootcamp at the University of Kentucky is housed in the Department of Computer Science under the College of Engineering and led by Dr. Corey E. Baker.

 As ML becomes a powerful tool across industries — from healthcare and retail to investment banking and insurance — there is a growing need for a workforce that understands how to apply ML strategically and use ML models to collaborate with data scientists and engineers for maximum business impact.
 The 8-week ML curriculum gives students the strong computer science foundation they need to work with large datasets and solve real-world problems.
 Classroom time is dedicated to hands-on learning, with faculty-supported, collaborative project work.
 Students learn actively outside of class, with instruction and new concepts delivered in-person and remotely.

-Definition of AMLI URM
+Definition of AMLI URM in STEM

 Levels of Participation